Lyceum Afternoon Programs

 Club Advisor: Ms Aikaterini Tsioufi

-Day and Time: Friday, 3:30-5:00 p.m.
+Day and Time: Thursday, 3:30-5:00 p.m.

 When we talk about rhetoric, in the context of rhetorical competition, we are referring to the skillful use of the spoken word, both in prepared speeches and in situations that demand impromptu and improvised production of speech.